malejandrasalgado/sql-challenge/README.md

 #### Process of creating an *ERD diagram*

-1. Read the docummentation from <http://www.quickdatabasediagrams.com>
+1. Read the documentation  from <http://www.quickdatabasediagrams.com>
 2. Inspect the csv files for defining the parameters of the diagram
 3. Name the columns
     - Defined the table fields (such as data type, primary key, foreign key)